digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/payoff-modeling/basic-builders.rst

 ##############

-This tutorial introduces the basic claim constructors and shows how to use them to describe a payoff in terms of the future cashflows between the claim's owner and their counterparty.
+This tutorial introduces the basic claim constructors and shows how to use them to describe a payoff in terms of the future cashflows and other `effects <#lifecycling-effect>`__ between the claim's owner and their counterparty.
 At the end of this section, you should be able to model payoffs such as fixed rate bonds and FX forwards.